 You won’t find anything like it anywhere else on Earth.
 Taiwanese cuisine blends traditional Eastern Chinese dishes with bread-based cuisine from southern Europe and various Japanese cooking styles.
 Taiwanese cuisine favours bringing out the warmer flavours and softer textures of its food through steaming, frying, and boiling its dishes.
 Taiwan’s bao (steamed dumplings) are the best in the world.
 No matter what city or town you visit, digging into the food culture is one of the unmissable things to do in Taiwan.

 Read More: Take a Taipei Food Tour

 Not something you might expect from Taiwan, but north of Taipei you’ll find a lot of abandoned buildings that have been left since the end of the Japanese occupation.
-While Japan occupied Taiwan, it set up an infrastructure which mined the earth for resources, set up electricity across the country, and modernised Taiwan’s economy.
+While exploring beyond the capital city, seeing and photographing these buildings is one of the most unique things to do in Taiwan While Japan occupied Taiwan, it set up an infrastructure which mined the earth for resources, set up electricity across the country, and modernised Taiwan’s economy.
 Despite being controlled by the Japanese for fifty years, Taiwan and Japan are on very close terms.
 You’ll find many Japanese living in Taiwan today, and vice versa.
 They share a deep love for one another’s cultures, food, art, and music.
 The dystopian architecture here is slowly being reclaimed by nature as it crumbles into the ocean, is devoured by lush forest, and vanishes into the sides of the mountains.

 Street Food Culture